ARMIS2111/Kaggle-Titanic/README.md

 # Kaggle-Titanic
-Submission for Kaggle's Competition Titanic - Learning from disaster
+Submission for Kaggle's Competition Titanic - Machine Learning from disaster